Nash Equilibria on (Un)Stable Networks: Data and estimation

 \subsection{Estimation results}

-Table \ref{tab:estimates} presents the posterior means of model's parameters which have been transformed for ease of interpretation to baseline probabilities, marginal probabilities ($MP$ in ppt) and relative marginal probabilities ($MP\%$ in pct) \footnote{For example, the baseline probability of smoking $\theta_1$ is derived from the intercept $v_0$ as $\frac{e^{v_0}}{1+e^{v_0}}$.
+Table \ref{tab:estimates} presents model's estimates (the posterior means) for four different estimation scenarios: (i.) without network data, (ii.) with fixed network, (iii.) without peer effects, and (iv.) the full model.
+The estimates have been transformed for ease of interpretation to baseline probabilities, marginal probabilities ($MP$ in ppt) and relative marginal probabilities ($MP\%$ in pct)\footnote{For example, the baseline probability of smoking $\theta_1$ is derived from the intercept $v_0$ as $\frac{e^{v_0}}{1+e^{v_0}}$.
 Superscript MP stands for marginal probability and MP$\%$ stands for marginal probability in percentages with respect to the baseline probability of smoking $\frac{e^{v_0}}{1+e^{v_0}}$.
 Appendix \ref{app:parameters} on page \pageref{app:parameters} provides details.}.
-The estimates (in the last column) suggest a substantial role for friends and home environment in adolescents' decisions to smoke.
-In particular, one additional friend who is a smoker increases the conditional probability of smoking by $2.3$ ppt.\footnote{Because both friendships and smoking are choices in the model, this parameter should be interpreted with caution.
-In particular, the estimate cannot be interpreted as the effect on the likelihood of smoking from a randomly assigned friend who is a smoker as individuals cannot be forced into friendships.} If $30\%$ of the students in a school smoke, all other things being equal, then an individual is $7.7$ ppt more likely to smoke (row $7$).
-Also the presence of a smoker in the household increases the likelihood of smoking by $11$ ppt.
-Note that these marginal effects are first order approximations which do not take into account equilibrium adjustments of individuals' friendships.\footnote{This is addressed in the following section.}
+It is worth pointing out that the estimate for the price coefficient does not vary much in magnitude (but only in significance).
+The point estimates in table \ref{tab:estimates} together with the posterior distributions of this parameter in figure \ref{fig:priceposteriors} suggest that the largest biases arise when peer effects terms are omitted (column ``No PE'') or when the econometrician does not have data on the friendship network (column ``No Net Data'').\footnote{The hypotheses of equal means between the model's posterior and each of the other posteriors in figure \ref{fig:priceposteriors} are rejected with $p<0.01$ by $t$-tests.} Nevertheless, it is difficult to interpret the magnitudes of these differences nor the magnitudes of the structural estimates altogether in a concrete economic context.
+This is the case because the reported marginal effects are first order approximations which do not take into account the overall equilibrium response of the system.\footnote{ A related point is that the parameter $\phi_S$ cannot be interpreted as the effect on the likelihood of smoking from a randomly assigned friend who is a smoker because, in the model, individuals cannot be forced into friendships.
+Rather, individual's utility increases with $\phi_S$ (or $\phi_N$) with every instance where her choice to smoke (or not) and her choice of a friend are such that she and this friend of hers both smoke (or not).}